rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 Let's start!

-* As we discuss before, to be able to authenticate from the Tekton Pipelines towards the StackRox / ACS API, the roxctl Task used in the pipelines, needs to have both ROX_API_TOKEN (generated in one step before) and the ACS Route as well inside a K8s Secret:
+* As we discussed before, to be able to authenticate from the Tekton Pipelines towards the StackRox / ACS API, the roxctl Task used in the pipelines, needs to have both ROX_API_TOKEN (generated in one step before) and the ACS Route as well inside a K8s Secret:

 ```sh
 echo $ROX_API_TOKEN